dbsoft/dwindows/readme.txt

     minor bugs in entryfield based controls and major bugs in the MLE.
     The text displays properly but the cursor and selection jumps around oddly when passing over multibyte characters.
+Watcom builds on OS/2 currently leak handles when threads end.
+    If you require Watcom on OS/2 stay with version 2.5 or do not use threads until fixed in a future version.

 Known limitations: